How To Use A Medela Breast Pump - Pro Tips

 If you are only using one side of your double electric breast pump, make sure to put the tubing port cover over the side you're not using and then proceed as normal.
 The breast that isn’t being pumped may leak, so it’s a good idea to use something to catch the milk that drips.
 Some moms like to save that milk, and others just use a clean towel or blanket to catch any spillage.

-Pumping with the Medela Sonata and Medela Freestyle Flex
+Pumping with the Medela Sonata, Medela Swing Maxi and Medela Freestyle Hands-Free

-The above instructions for pumping are similar for the Medela Sonata and Medela Freestyle Flex, although they come with buttons to control vacuum and speed rather than a dial.
+The above instructions for pumping are similar for the Medela Sonata, Medela Swing Maxi and Medela Freestyle Hands-Free.

-Assembly and use of Pump In Style Advanced
+Assembly of the Medela Pump In Style with MaxFlow

-These instructions are for the Medela Pump In Style Advanced, but other Medela breast pump models will follow similar steps.
+These instructions are for the Medela Pump In Style MaxFlow, but other Medela breast pump models will follow similar steps.

 - Wash your hands.